phillipsscott/carnd1.P5_Vehicle_Detection_and_Tracking/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, your goal is to write a software pipeline to detect vehicles in a video (start with the test_video.mp4 and later implement on full project_video.mp4), but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+The goal of this project is to write a software pipeline to detect vehicles in a video (initially on test_video.mp4 with later implementation on the full project_video.mp4), along with a detailed writeup of the project approach and methodology.

 ---